Who Will Score a Goal in the NHL Today - October 21?

 Who Will Score a Goal in the NHL Today? - October 21

-There are 15 games on the NHL schedule Saturday, and anytime goal-scorer odds for players from around the league are available below.
+With 15 games on the NHL menu Saturday, you have lots of chances to make an anytime goal-scorer wager.
+Continue reading for the odds on players from each matchup.

 Get tickets for any NHL game this season at Ticketmaster!